civicrm/cv-nodejs/README.md

 ## Comparison

-Depending on the use-case, you may be better served with Xavier Dutoit's https://github.com/TechToThePeople/node-civicrm .
+Depending on the use-case, you may be better served with Xavier Dutoit's [https://github.com/TechToThePeople/node-civicrm](https://github.com/TechToThePeople/node-civicrm).
 For comparison:

  * The `civicrm` package goes through the REST API.
 It works remotely and requires login credentials (user and site key).
 It can take advantage of load-balancers, opcode caching, etc. It focuses on APIv3.
-It’s intended for data-integrations or nodejs based appllications (eg an ldap server, a bot or command line).
+It’s intended for data-integrations or nodejs based applications (eg an LDAP server or a bot).

  * The `civicrm-cv` package starts Civi via CLI.
 It works locally and can autodiscover the site.
 It includes some API support (`api contact.get id=3`) — but it can also execute PHP code and load metadata about the site-build.
 It’s intended more for testing and site-building.